WEBcodeX1/x0/doc/intro.rst

 Preface / Abstract
 ==================

-The x0 JavaScript Browser Framework is a powerfull Web-Application Framework for building **Server-less Applications** with focus on Object-Interaction.
+The x0 JavaScript browser framework is a powerfull Web-Application framework for building **server-less applications** with focus on object interaction / communication.

-The Rendering Process takes place completely in the Browser.
+The rendering process takes place completely in the browser.
 Backends only supply information in form of structured JSON data.

 Overview
 --------

+#TODO: add overview text, move "subsections" to end

 This documentation contains the following subsections: